Migrant caravan keeps marching north, Trump keeps warning them to stop

 "They fear they'll be detained and deported," if they leave the group, Garcia said.
 "They want to continue on their way."

-With the caravan now in Mexico, the big question becomes how the Mexican government will handle them.
+Most of the caravan members were holding in the southern Mexican city of Tapachula on Monday morning, trying to figure out how the Mexican government will treat them.

+Brenda Ochoa, a member of the Center for Human Rights Fray Matías de Córdova, which is part of a group of local organizations monitoring the progress of the caravan, said Monday morning that many of the caravan members have already been deported back to their home countries.
+She said the Mexican government has not provided any public information on the interviews being conducted of some caravan members, and said government officials are only providing food, water and medical care to those who agree to be detained by immigration officials.

+"This humanitarian aid has been conditioned on detention," Ochoa said, according to video posted on U.S.-based Spanish-language news network Telemundo.
+“This has been a grave injustice.
+We call on international organizations to jointly monitor the passage of this (caravan).”

 Peña Nieto sent two 727 Boeing airplanes filled with federal police to the southern border to monitor the growing number of migrants crossing the border.
 But the outgoing president said those police officers would be unarmed, and said it would be United Nations officials who would take the lead in determining which migrants have valid claims for refugee status and which should return home.